Mayonnaisu/manga-image-translator/README.md

 - Slower and heavier.
 - Speech bubbles are dirtier.
 - ~~Prone to server overloaded error.~~ **(just retry it XD)**<br>
+It seems that it's not really caused by the launcher, or is it? 🤔, since even the paid users are experiencing the same issue, see: https://github.com/google-gemini/gemini-cli/issues/4360.
+Alternatively, you can change the model in `.env` file or the translator in `my-config.json`.

 > [!NOTE]
 > The webtoon mode can use up to around 18GB RAM on my laptop.